Juan Guzmán Tapia, judge who battled Chilean dictator, dies at 81

 Judge Guzmán spent his formative years, from 4 to 12, in San Francisco and Washington and was deeply influenced by his early exposure to American culture and constitutional principles.

 He lived in Venezuela and Colombia before receiving a law degree from the Pontificial Catholic University of Chile.
-He studied at the University of Paris in the late 1960s and was fluent in English, French and Spanish.
+He studied at the University of Paris in the late 1960s and was fluent in several languages.

 Survivors include his French-born wife, Inés Watine Dubrulle, and two daughters.